Althories/vrm-porting-guide-troubleshooting/post-compilation.md

 Q2: Crowbar compilation error: Too many bone influences per vertex

-> A2: This may happen if you had to use the decimate modifier, and will break face flex functionality.
-The message means you used the modifier on the face and exported, which contains shape keys.
-The decimate modifier cannot be applied on a mesh with shape keys, so you'll need to remove the face from the selection of the modifier.
-Separate by selection works for this, but it might be easier to go back to a point where the face, body, and hair were still separate.
+> A2: This may occur if you used the decimate modifier in 2.79 Blender.
+You can press 'Space' to search Limit Number of Weights per Vertex.
+Lower all parts of your mesh to 3 or below, then re-export the model.
+2.79 Blender may still give an export warning, so you can keep lowering the limit until the warning goes away.
+I'm hoping this does not have disastrous consequences outside of my test run

 Q3: My model compiled, but its limbs are all stretched out!